DanTheMan9889/dantheman9889.github.io/index.md

 - Filter and sort through your transaction history
 - Search for records using specific criteria
 - Export your transactions to a CSV file
-- Backup your transactions to your local storage or to your Google Drive
+- Backup your transactions to your local storage or Google Drive
 - Restore your transactions from a previously generated backup file

 ---